Ernst Steinhoff

-Ernst August Wilhelm Steinhoff (February 11, 1908 – December 2, 1987) was a rocket scientist and member of the "von Braun rocket group", at the Peenemünde Army Research Center (1939–1945).
+Ernst August Wilhelm Steinhoff (February 11, 1908 – December 2, 1987) was a German rocket scientist and member of the "von Braun rocket group", at the Peenemünde Army Research Center (1939–1945).

 Ernst Steinhoff saw National Socialist (Nazi) doctrines as "ideals" and became a member of the NSDAP in May 1937.
 He was a glider pilot, holding distance records, and had the honorary Luftwaffe rank of "Flight Captain".

+Life

-Ernst Steinhoff earned his PhD at the Technische Hochschule Darmstadt (today Technische Universität Darmstadt) in 1940 with a dissertation on aviation instruments.
+Ernst Steinhoff was born in 1908 in Treysa, Germany.
+After graduating Gymnasium with Abitur in Kassel, in 1929, he enrolled in the Darmstadt Institute of Technology in Darmstadt.
+During his studies, he became a member of the Burschenschaft Markomannia Darmstadt (later Burschenschaft Rheno-Markomannia Darmstadt) in 1929.
+He received three degrees there: a Bachelor of Science degree in Aeronautics in 1931, a Master of Science in Meteorology in 1933 and in 1940 his PhD (Dr.-Ing.) at the Technische Hochschule Darmstadt (today Technische Universität Darmstadt) with a dissertation on aviation instruments.